metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Find-RulePrincipal.md

 ### -Empty

-If specified returns rules with no local user value Otherwise only rules with local user are returned
+If specified, returns rules with no local user value Otherwise only rules with local user are returned

 ```yaml